SCIFIHISTORY.NET

 Though I've been repeatedly told that superheroes have very little to do with Science Fiction, I tend to disagree.
 In fact, I'd argue that an awful lot of hero-based tales flirt with quality SciFi ideas, especially up-close-and-personal tales of origins that often tend to involve cutting edge science.
 Right now, the lovely Russkie Olesya Rulin is making waves as part of the ensemble cast that is the comic-inspired property Powers.
 Rulin was born on this day in 1986.

-The young and dreamy Eliza Bennett enjoyed an early role aboard Supernova (2005), and she's since appeared in more fantasy-style properties on occasion.
+The young and dreamy Eliza Bennett enjoyed an early role aboard Supernova (2005), and she's since appeared in more Fantasy-style properties on occasion.
+Still, fans can chock up appearance in Nanny McPhee (2005), Inkheart (2008), From Time To Time (2009), Roadkill (2011), and Grimm's Snow White (2012) as deserving of mention.
 Bennett was born on this day in 1992.

 John Boyega.
-Aka Finn.
+Aka 'Finn.'
 Stormtrooper.
-Sanitation.
-A little something called Star Wars: Episode VII - The Force Awakens.
+Apparently, JJ Abrams thought it would be funny to cast a black man working in Imperial Sanitation in a little something called Star Wars: Episode VII - The Force Awakens (2015).
 'Nuff said?
 If not, you can add to that The Last Jedi and The Rise Of Skywalker for good measure.
+Personally, I didn't care for his character, but it is what it is.
+It is also interesting to note that once the Sequel Trilogy ended, Boyega was none too happy with the Mouse House and Lucasfilm, though rumors these days suggest that the parties have all mended their fences.
 Boyega was born on this day in 1992.

 On this day in 1971 (in the U.S.), When Dinosaurs Ruled The Earth roared into theaters.
 Written (in part) and directed by Val Guest, the Fantasy feature starred former Playboy Playmate Victoria Vetri, Robin Hawdon, and Patrick Allen; and here's the plot summary as provided by IMDB.com: